 How to test if a website or web page is down

-Below are different tests you can perform to determine if the problem is on your end, in-between, or with the web server.
+Below are different tests you can perform to determine if the problem is on your end, in-between, or the web server.

 Test your Internet connection